-Speaking about advantages of project management for a remote team, the key one is saved time and successfully enrolled software development project.
-If customers hire a project manager for their offshore development team, they get more time to develop business and expand network.
-And they won’t miss anything because project manager is responsible for accumulating information regarding project stages and overall development progress.
+Speaking about the advantages of project management for a remote team, the key one is saved time and successfully enrolled software development project.
+If customers hire a project manager for their offshore development team, they get more time to develop business and expand the network.
+And they won’t miss anything because the project manager is responsible for accumulating information regarding project stages and overall development progress.

 You can hire a project manager for a remote team at any stage but it’s highly recommended to start cooperation before project launch.
 Why so?

-Secondly, project manager should become an acknowledged team leader for developers.
+Secondly, the project manager should become an acknowledged team leader for developers.
 They should entrust their PM a direct communication with a client, setting rules and risk management.
 But when the team is shaped and it has already got its unofficial leaders, introducing a new “boss” might be hard.

 Why Hire Project Manager?